2005: Los Angeles Mayor Antonio Villaraigosa announces his three appointments to the Metro Board of Directors, and names his transportation deputy.

 Jaime de la Vega had previously served as budget director in the City Attorney’s office.

-Additional information can be found in the July 6, 2005 issue of MyMetro employee news publication.
+Additional information can be found in the July 6, 2005 MyMetro employee news digest.